themayurkumbhar/go-fundamentals/README.md

 ## Pull Requests :twisted_rightwards_arrows:

-I only accept PR's to fix mistakes.
-Thanks in advance.
+Feel Free to update the documentation and add more relavent contents.
+Thanks in advance. 🤟